From Christianity’s beginnings, the Church has been attacked by those introducing false teachings, or heresies.

 To commit heresy, one must refuse to be corrected.
 A person who is ready to be corrected or who is unaware that what he has been saying is against Church teaching is not a heretic.

 A person must be baptized to commit heresy.
-This means that movements that have split off from or been influenced by Christianity, but that do not practice baptism (or do not practice valid baptism), are not heresies, but separate religions.
+This means that movements that have split off from or been influenced by Christianity, but that do not practice baptism (or valid baptism), are not heresies, but separate religions.
 Examples include Muslims, who do not practice baptism, and Jehovah’s Witnesses, who do not practice valid baptism.

 Finally, the doubt or denial involved in heresy must concern a matter that has been revealed by God and solemnly defined by the Church (for example, the Trinity, the Incarnation, the Real Presence of Christ in the Eucharist, the sacrifice of the Mass, the pope’s infallibility, or the Immaculate Conception and Assumption of Mary).